claudiasalves/CV/README.md

 **Account Manager** (Sep 2019 to Dec 2019)
 _Method_

-- Provided excellent customer service and built strong relationships by attending meetings with clients, supporting with ad-hod requests and being the point of contact in the agency start-up
+- Provided excellent customer service and built strong relationships by attending meetings with clients, supporting with ad-hoc requests and being the point of contact in the agency start-up
 - Managed social media (Facebook, LinkedIn) using integrated marketing campaigns to build brand awareness
 - Analysed data from a webinar registration campaign on social media, and presented the report to clients with suggestions of improvements that resulted in an increase of registrations